pkure/Cloud-SOC-Project/README.md

 ## Introduction

-This project involved seting up an insecure cloud environment, measuring real attacks against it (from the open internet), then harden everything and re-measure how many security incidents there are after setting up a SOC and using NIST standards!
+This project involved seting up an insecure cloud environment, measuring real attacks against it (from the open internet), then hardening everything and re-measuring how many security incidents there are after setting up a SOC and using NIST standards to improve security posture!

 Microsoft Azure was used to create a honeyet, which included vulnerable Windows and Linux VMs.
-These VMs were opened up to the internet by turning their firewalls off and allowing all traffic to reach them, and a MS SQL Server was installed on the Windows VM.
+These VMs were exposed to the open internet by turning any firewalls off and allowing all traffic to reach them, additionally a MS SQL Server was installed on the Windows VM.
 I created an 'attacker' VM to generate some additional logs/signin attempts for the 'honeynet VMs', including:

 - SecurityEvent (Windows Event Logs)
 - SecurityAlert (Log Analytics Alerts)